healeycodes/unity-smooth-camera-follow/README.md

 ## Smooth Camera Follow

 Designed for an RTS style camera.
 With smooth follow (X-,Y-,Z-axis) and smooth rotate as well.
 Smooth meaning linear interpolation.
+Great for a quick game jam camera.